Mrs Jeanette Findlay

 Co-supervisor: Dr Alberto Paloni

-I welcome prosals from students who are interested in any of my research areas but particularly in relation to:
+Jeanette welcomes proposals from students who are interested in any of her research areas, but particularly in relation to:

 - skills and widening access